emacstheviking/pi-utils/README.md

 that end I decided that I needed some utilities to get me started on my own personal investigations.

-Firstly a big thanks to bigprimes.net who also happent o have for download a file containing the ASCII representation of the first one million digits of PI which I have included for completeness.
+Firstly a big thanks to bigprimes.net who also happen to have for download a file containing the ASCII representation of the first one million digits of PI which I have included for completeness.